-From 2014 to 2024, jobs could grow in number by more than 13 percent.
-That amounts to approximately 400,000 new job openings.21 And if you need to obtain post-secondary training to prepare for one of those career fields, then you need not worry.
+The Department of Labor & Workforce Development predicts that from 2014 to 2024, jobs could grow in number by more than 13 percent.
+That amounts to approximately 400,000 new job openings.
+And if you need to obtain post-secondary training to prepare for one of those career fields, then you need not worry.
 The state has no shortage of training opportunities either.

 - Cost of living—10.1 percent lower than the national index

-- Strongest industries—Advanced manufacturing, adventure tourism, agriculture, automotive, education, entertainment, and healthcare22
+- Strongest industries—Advanced manufacturing, adventure tourism, agriculture, automotive, education, entertainment, and healthcare, according to one article

 - Average monthly rent—$1,002